dheidelberger/cg-rank/README.md

 # CG Rank

 CG Rank is a website that can automatically integrate your current ranking on [codingame.com](https://www.codingame.com/home) into a resumé (or any other .docx file) that contains one of several predefined template strings.
+CG Rank is not affiliated with codingame.com.

 If all you want to do is use CG Rank with your resumé, you should visit the live site at [https://www.cgrank.com](https://www.cgrank.com/).
 If you are interested in forking or contributing to CG Rank site, read on...